What is WebP?

 HTML5 <picture>

 HTML5 also includes the <picture> tag , which allows you to define multiple sources for image assets.
 However, this approach introduces some caveats.
 There is some lack of overlap between support for the two features.
-More important is the fact that this approach does not work at all for CSS background-images or Canvas elements.
+More important is the fact that this approach does not work at all for CSS background-image

 None of this is to say that these are the only ways to implement WebP; these are simply suggestions, and if you find a better, more comprehensive solution I would welcome it.